natmay1/BET-Winter2016/README.md

 ### Challenge: Build Your Own Resume Web Page
 1. Create a Github account
 2. Fork the repository onto your Github account
-3. Clone the forked repository to local
+3. Clone the forked repository to your local
-4. Create a new branch with the format: BET-:(your name) (ex.
-BET-MarkHsu)
+4. Create a new branch with the name: BET-YourNameGoesHere (For example: BET-MarkHsu)
-5. Create a txt file named index.html (you need to change the extension from .txt to .html)
+5. Create a file named "index.html" (easiest way is to create a ".txt" file then change the extension to ".html")
-6. Code your resume web page ( of course, using HTML and CSS)
+6. Code your resume web page (using HTML and CSS of course)
 7. Add and commit the change on Git
 8. Push the branch to your remote repository
 9. Send a pull request to the original repository
 10. Now I can review your work!!
-(Due by January 14, 2016)
+(Due: January 14, 2016)

 *Recommended Text Editor:* [Brackets](http://brackets.io)